 4.3.
 The Sponsor shall send the Trial Drugs to the Institution's pharmacy, which will record them, store them appropriately, and deliver them to the Principal Investigator by the provisions of the Protocol and the current regulations.

 4.4.
 An adequate transport note shall accompany the Trial Drugs addressed to the Pharmacy, describing the type of drug, the quantity, batch, storage requirements, expiry date and references to the Trial (Protocol code, Principal Investigator and Trial Centre).
+If packages did not bear the proper above mentioned pieces of information due to their identification, including the standard packaging note to be put outside the pack, the Institution as well as Institution Pharmacy would be entitled to send the pack back to the Sponsor and, in any case, they would not be liable in relation to potential loss and lacking of proper instructions as regards the drug storage.

 4.5.
 The Institution and the Principal Investigator shall use the Trial Drugs and Materials supplied by the Sponsor exclusively in the context and conduct of the Trial.
 The Institution shall not transfer or assign to a third party the Trial Drug and/or Materials/Services supplied by the Sponsor under the terms of this Agreement.